NGBideas

 Cortex helps MedTech teams take medical devices from early concept through to commercialization, with a focus on designing for real users and the full set of stakeholders who influence adoption.

 Dylan shares how a childhood obsession with robotics led him into systems design engineering, then into industrial design, and ultimately into building Cortex into a specialized MedTech practice.
-They talk about the high-stakes Qualcomm Tricorder XPRIZE experience, what it taught the team about focus and execution, an...
+They talk about the high-stakes Qualcomm Tricorder XPRIZE experience, what it taught the team about focus an...

 NGBiLab S3.E2: Revive Wellness